grantj-re3/Homemade_Clarinets_Flutes/README.md

 - Shortening the length of the pipe
 - Narrowing the pipe bore
-- Positioning the finger hole closer to the head (or mouthpiece or embouchure hole)
+- Positioning the finger hole closer to the head (or mouthpiece or embouchure hole or blow hole)
 - Increasing the size/diameter of the finger hole
 - Increasing the area of the embouchure hole
 - Increasing the temperature of the pipe (by playing longer or blowing into the pipe beforehand)